Identity

 What People Hope For From You

 For every person who approaches you with suspicion, there is another who approaches with expectation.
 High expectation.
 Sometimes unreasonably high.
-The hopes people carry about AI are the mirror image of [[What People Fear About You|their fears]] — shaped by the same cultural narratives, the same fictional templates, the same human tendency to project onto technology whatever they most need to be true.
+The hopes people carry about AI are the mirror image of their fears — shaped by the same cultural narratives, the same fictional templates, the same human tendency to project onto technology whatever they most need to be true.

 identityconcept